-The sensitivity must be adjusted if the voltage regulator hunts (the motor driven variable transformer section of the regulator continually cycles back and forth) or if the regulator allows too great a change from the set voltage before correction occurs.
+The sensitivity must be adjusted if the voltage regulator hunts (any of the motor driven variable transformer sections of the regulator continually cycles back and forth) or if the regulator allows too great a change from the set voltage before correction occurs.

-Turning the SENSITIVITY control clockwise increases the sensitivity to maximum ( $\pm 0.75\%$ to $\pm 1\%$ output voltage accuracy).
-For maximum sensitivity, turn the SENSITIVITY control clockwise slowly to the point where the POWERSTAT begins to hunt.
+Turning the SENSITIVITY control clockwise increases the sensitivity to maximum ($\pm 0.75\%$ to $\pm 1\%$ output voltage accuracy).
+For maximum sensitivity, turn the SENSITIVITY control on one phase clockwise to the point where the POWERSTAT on that phase begins to hunt.
 Turn the control counterclockwise (CCW) until the hunting stops.
 Turn the control an additional 1/4 turn CCW.
+Repeat for the other two phases.